 Q: How do I know if a given dentistry procedure will be covered and to what extent?

-A: When your dentist suggests a particular procedure, ask him/her how this will be covered under your current policy.
+A: When your family dentists suggest a particular procedure, ask them how this will be covered under your current policy.
 If you are looking how a particular procedure will be covered under a prospective policy, ask your individual account manager.